How to Install cPanel & WHM in CentOS 6

 - Can be easily integrated with WHMCS to automate billing management.

-Here In this article, We’ll be covering cPanel & WHM installation on RHEL/CentOS 6.5 and share some more useful information which will help you to manage cPanel & WHM.
+Here In this article, We’ll be covering cPanel & WHM installation on CentOS/RHEL 6.5 and share some more useful information which will help you to manage cPanel & WHM.

-- A fresh and running VPS or dedicated CentOS 6.5 server.
+- A fresh and minimal installation of CentOS 6.5 server.

 - A cPanel license.